M4 Sherman

 When the M4 tank went into combat in North Africa with the British Army at the Second Battle of El Alamein in late 1942, it increased the advantage of Allied armor over Axis armor and was superior to the lighter German and Italian tank designs.
-For this reason, the US Army believed that the M4 would be adequate to win the war, and relatively little pressure was initially exerted for further tank development.
+For this reason, the US Army believed that the M4 would be adequate to win the war, and relatively little pressure was initially applied for further tank development.
 Logistical and transport restrictions, such as limitations imposed by roads, ports, and bridges, also complicated the introduction of a more capable but heavier tank.
 Tank destroyer battalions using vehicles built on the M4 hull and chassis, but with open-topped turrets and more potent high-velocity guns, also entered widespread use in the Allied armies.
 Even by 1944, most M4 Shermans kept their dual-purpose 75 mm gun.
 By then, the M4 was inferior in firepower and armor to increasing numbers of German upgraded medium tanks and heavy tanks but was able to fight on with the help of considerable numerical superiority, greater mechanical reliability, better logistical support, and support from growing numbers of fighter-bombers and artillery pieces.
-Later in the war a more effective armor-piercing gun, the 76 mm gun M1, was incorporated into production vehicles.
-For anti-tank work, British refitted Shermans with a 76.2 mm Ordnance QF 17-pounder gun (as the Sherman Firefly).
-Some were fitted with a 105 mm gun to act as infantry support vehicles.
+Later in the war, a more effective armor-piercing gun, the 76 mm gun M1, was incorporated into production vehicles.
+To increase the effectiveness of the Sherman against enemy tanks, the British refitted some Shermans with a 76.2 mm Ordnance QF 17-pounder gun (as the Sherman Firefly).

 The relative ease of production allowed large numbers of the M4 to be manufactured, and significant investment in tank recovery and repair units allowed disabled vehicles to be repaired and returned to service quickly.
 These factors combined to give the Allies numerical superiority in most battles, and many infantry divisions were provided with M4s and tank destroyers.
 By 1944, a typical U.S. infantry division had attached for armor support an M4 Sherman battalion, a tank destroyer battalion, or both.

-After World War II, the Sherman, particularly the many improved and upgraded versions, continued to see combat service in many conflicts around the world, including the U.N forces in the Korean War, with Israel in the Arab–Israeli wars, briefly with South Vietnam in the Vietnam War, and on both sides of the Indo-Pakistani War of 1965.
+After World War II, the Sherman, particularly the many improved and upgraded versions, continued to see combat service in many conflicts around the world, including the UN Command forces in the Korean War, with Israel in the Arab–Israeli wars, briefly with South Vietnam in the Vietnam War, and on both sides of the Indo-Pakistani War of 1965.